-Federally administered Indian trust lands in Alaska include the Annette Island Indian Reservation and some Town Site lots created under the 1891 Townsite Act.
+Federally administered Indian trust lands in Alaska include the Annette Island Indian Reservation, some Town Site lots created under the 1891 Townsite Act, and some tribally owned lands that are in trust status.

-In addition, restricted-title Alaska Native Allotments are treated as trust lands for the purpose of fire protection.
-A Native Allotment is a parcel or parcels of land, totaling up to 160 acres, conveyed by restricted deed to an Alaska Native under the terms and conditions of the Alaska Native Allotment Act of 1906 and 1956 amendment; and the Alaska Native Veteran Allotment Act of 1998.
+In addition, restricted-title Alaska Native allotments are treated as trust lands for the purpose of fire protection.
+A Native allotment is a parcel or parcels of land, totaling up to 160 acres, conveyed by restricted deed to an Alaska Native under the terms and conditions of the Alaska Native Allotment Act of 1906 and 1956 amendment; and the Alaska Native Veteran Allotment Act of 1998.
 43 U.S.C. §§ 357, 357a, 357b.